DarrenVictoriano/daaf/README.md

         from tools.AppList import AppList
         ```
     * Second, Create an instance of the classes
+        if there is only 1 device connected
         ```
-        # only 1 device connected
         tv = ActionScript()
         rc = SonyRCKey()
         app = AppList()

         ```
+        if multiple device connected, test specific device using device ID or ip address of the device
          ```
-        # if multiple device connected
         tv = ActionScript("device ID or IP address") rc = SonyRCKey()
         app = AppList()